neubieser/KarutaSimulator/readme.md

 Hey check out this fun Karuta stuff I have.
-Run Tester.py to test your ability to recognize the poems.
+Run ./play to try out a "real game"

-Run UI/KarutaSimulator.py to try out a "real game"
+Use python 2.7

 This is very much WIP